iancnei/comboDatabase/README.md

         * notes: string
         * youtube links: string
         * ~~optimization requests~~
-          * ~~[reference to request in user] // when you log in display requests // when approced can replace the original move~~
+          * ~~[reference to request in user] // when you log in display requests // when approved can replace the original move~~

 2. Users
    * name: string